sudo-bmitch/presentations/README.md

 ## Docker Build

-Covering multi-stage, Build-kit, Buildx, and multi architecture images from the perspective of a Go user.
+Covering multi-stage, buildkit, buildx, and multi-architecture images from the perspective of a Go user.

 - [Presentation](https://sudo-bmitch.github.io/presentations/docker-build/presentation.html)